Lockpickers-United/lpu-belt-explorer/src/resources/danImportHowTo.md

 ## Hello Black Belts!

-In building towards a vision where core picking activities are integrated in one place, the Dan System is now running on lpubelts.com.
-Future lock and project additions should be made on lpubelts.com, and dan requests should reference your lpubelts.com Scorecard.
-The Google dan sheet that you all know and love has been put into read-only mode, so you can use it as a check for this transition.
+In building towards a vision where core picking activities are integrated in one place, the Dan System is now also available on lpubelts.com.
+We hope Scorecard will become the official successor to the Dan Sheet but for now both systems are active and can be used for tracking your picks and projects.

+Worth noting: because the Dan Sheet cannont be actively connected to the Dan Sheet, changes in one place are not reflected in the other.
+It’s best to choose one or the other though of course you can keep both up-to-date.
+All of your lock and project additions can be made on lpubelts.com, and dan requests would reference your lpubelts.com Scorecard.

 Follow these instructions to migrate your dan sheet to lpubelts.com: